Niels-Be/TVShowManager/README.md

 ## Usage
 You can either use my site at http://waeco-soft.com/TvShowManager or setup your own homepage.

 When using my site you can try it out without creating an account.
-But keep in mind your shows won't be saved.
+But keep in mind your shows won't be saved unless you create an account.

 ## Installation
 Clone this repository